 What close reading passages should I use?

 Reading passages should not be long text, but rather, short passages rich with meaning.
-Look for text with rich vocabulary that your students can use context to find the meaning.
+Look for text with rich vocabulary so your students can use context to find the meaning.
 Reading strategies such as compare and contrast or predicting can be skills you are looking for when choosing a reading passage.

 Here are some skills to look for when choosing a close reading text: